sadasystems/gcp-compute-tool/README.md

 # GCP Compute List Export Tool
 Export your current compute instances to a CSV format in local directory

-This script obtain all the projects and compute instances within those projects and export this data to a .csv format in the same directory
+This script will extract all the projects and compute instances within those projects and export this data to a .csv format in the same directory

 ## Getting Started
 Make sure node and gcloud is installed on your system